DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 Datadog recommends that you use one of these [tagging methods][4] to configure the tag **before ingestion**.

-However, if it is necessary to configure the tag **during ingestion**, use processors and remappers to create a new `team` attribute and then remap it to a tag, or directly remap it from another attribute that you are using for logs cost attribution.
+However, if it is necessary to configure the tag during ingestion, use processors and remappers to create a new `team` attribute and then remap it to a tag, or directly remap it from another attribute that you are using for logs cost attribution.
+You can use this process to create any number of cost attribution dimensions to break down your log usage.

 Create the processors and remappers in the pipelines that filter your logs by teams.
-If you don’t have these pipelines, create pipelines to filter logs based on the different teams first.
+If you don’t have these pipelines, create [new pipelines][5] to filter logs based on the different teams first.
+Position these new pipelines after the other pipelines that the logs go through to accommodate any tags or attributes that are created in those pipelines.

 #### Create a new `team` attribute

-Use a [String Builder Processor][5] to create a new `team` attribute for your logs.
+Use a [String Builder Processor][6] to create a new `team` attribute for your logs.

 1. Navigate to the pipeline, click **Add processor**.
 2. Select **String Builder Processor** for the processor type.